ColineRoyaux/Galaxy_tool_projects/Tuto_AB1_Sanger/tutorial.md

 ## Separate and format primers files

-Primers must be separated in distinct files because forward and reverse primers won't be subjected to the same formating.
+Primers must be separated in distinct files because sense (forward) and antisense (reverse) primers won't be subjected to the same formating.

 > <hands-on-title> Create separate files for each primer </hands-on-title>
 >